Painting Safety Standards for Commercial Projects: What You Need to Know

 Protective Clothing

-Painters overalls, coveralls or protective suits should be worn over regular work clothes.
-Disposable suits can be used for high-exposure tasks.
-All clothing should be properly ventilated and heat/chemical resistant.
-No exposed skin should remain, including hands, feet and head.
+Use painters’ overalls, coveralls, or protective suits over regular work clothes.
+Disposable suits are appropriate for high‑exposure tasks.
+Clothing should be selected for breathability and resistance to heat and chemicals.
+Avoid exposed skin—including hands, feet, and head.

 Gloves